 Through thick and thin, your loyal personal assistant Siri has been there.
 In between telling you about your bad taste in music, throwing the sass at you (when you deserve it!), and generally tolerating your moods and tantrums, the Siri app has been a fun and useful feature on iPhones for years.

 Now that Apple has included Siri on macOS Sierra, the full potential of the virtual personal assistant has been unleashed.
 While Siri in the iPhone is good at finding restaurants, telling you the weather and keeping you up to date with the latest news and sports in your world, Siri on the Mac platform helps you to manage your Mac, asking various questions, and just have fun.

 You can find files in a heartbeat or control your networked devices.
-Siri as an extension of your file management system is a big part of what makes the Sierra OS a leap forward.
+Siri as an extension of your file management system and is extremely useful.

 How to turn Siri on